solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 // Export the modified configuration module.exports = {
   ...defaultConfig,
-  // See more why we have to do here at: https://github.com/metaplex-foundation/umi/issues/94
   resolver: {
     ...defaultConfig.resolver,
+    // This issue is caused because the @metaplex-foundation/umi package uses Package Exports to export the umi/serializers submodule.

+    // See more why we have to do here at: https://github.com/metaplex-foundation/umi/issues/94
     unstable_enablePackageExports: true,
   },
 };